seblegall/kp/README.md

 * `pod_name` is the pod running your container
 * `namespace` is the namespace running the pod.
 Default is `default`
 * `container` is the specific container running in the pod.
-If not set, it will take the first one.
+If not set, it will take the first one available.

 ## Install